Reflections on the design, applications and implementations of the normative specification language eFLINT: Design Reflections

-The decision which of the two solutions to apply is arguably the decision for a software expert to make (rather than a legal expert) as the decision is influenced by the design of the software system in which the eFLINT code is applied.
+The decision which of the two solutions to apply is influenced by the design of the software system in which the code is applied.
 If the code is applied to reason about individual, historical cases, then the first solution is effective.
 If the code is integrated in a system in which multiple cases are managed, then the second solution might be preferred.
-An advantage of the design of eFLINT is that both solutions can co-exist: the original definition in Figure~\ref{fig:act-frame} can be extended (using the \lstinline-#require- or \lstinline[]{#include} directive) by two separate files, each implementing one of the solutions.
+An advantage of the design of eFLINT is that both solutions can co-exist: the original definition in Figure~\ref{fig:act-frame} can be extended by two separate files (using the \lstinline-#require- directive), each implementing one of the solutions.
+A third solution is to run a dedicated (process within an) eFLINT reasoner for each individual case, \textbf{instantiating} (\Cref{tab:requirements2}) the preferred extension with the correct spouses.

-A third solution is to rely on the method by which the eFLINT specification is \req{instantiated} as a service.
-To reason with multiple cases, each case can have a dedicated service, separately instantiating one of the two extensions (both could work) with the correct spouses.